clarabacker/clarabacker/README.md

 <h1> Hi there <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">, I'm Clara Backer </h1>
-<p>I'm in the fourth semester of college, exploring the programming world.
+<p>I'm in the fifth semester of college, exploring the programming world.
 I love turning ideas into code and am always in search of challenges.
 Collaborate with me on this learning journey! 🎓💻</p>
 <br>

 ## 🛠️ My Tech Stacks